-While HPHR does not charge publication fees, the journal will be charging a $15 reading fee per submission.
+HPHR currently is not charging publication fees.
+The Journal does charge a $20 reading fee per submission.
 (Waived fees will be considered on a very limited, case-by-case basis.)

 HPHR currently accepts the following types of pieces in response to its Calls for Submissions:

 HPHR manages articles through the platform, Scholastica.
 Click here for step-by-step instructions on how to submit to HPHR’s editorial platform, Scholastica.

 Materials submitted in response to special editions received an expedited review of 4-6 weeks.
 Otherwise, authors can expect decisions within 6-8 weeks of submission.

 Submit questions to editorial@HPHR.org.

 Unless requested, please DO NOT email submissions or pitches/abstracts for potential articles.
 They will not be reviewed.